Natural number: Ancient roots

 The first systematic study of numbers as abstractions is usually credited to the Greek philosophers Pythagoras and Archimedes.
 Some Greek mathematicians treated the number 1 differently than larger numbers, sometimes even not as a number at all.
 Euclid, for example, defined a unit first and then a number as a multitude of units, thus by his definition, a unit is not a number and there are no unique numbers (e.g., any two units from indefinitely many units is a 2).
+However, in the definition of perfect number which comes shortly afterward, Euclid treats 1 as a number like any other.

 Independent studies on numbers also occurred at around the same time in India, China, and Mesoamerica.